DeepSets and their derivative networks for solving symmetric PDEs: Symmetric neural networks

 Alternatively, one can generate $D$-exchangeable functions as follows.
 Starting from a DeepSet element $\Uc$ $\in$ $\Sc_{d,\ell,m,k,d'}^{\mfs,N,\rho}$ as in \eqref{defsymNN} with $\mfs$ the sum function, and network functions $\varphi,\psi$ with smooth activation functions

 with

 The set of $D$-exchangeable functions obtained from differentiation of DeepSet network functions is called {\it AD-DeepSet}, where AD stands for automatic differentiation, and Automatic refers to the implementation of the differentiation in software library, e.g. in TensorFlow.
+This alternative network for approximating the derivative of a differentiable symmetric function naturally respects the structure given by Lemma \ref{lemvNderiv}, by construction as the derivative of a symmetric DeepSet neural network.

 Given a $D$-symmetric NN $\boZc$ in {\it DeepDerSet} or in {\it AD-DeepSet} with smooth activation functions, we denote by $D\boZc$ its differentiation.

 As for the well-known universal approximation theorem \cite{hor91} for neural networks, we have a similar result for symmetric neural networks, which states that any exchangeable function can be arbitrarily approximated by a PointNet or DeepSet given enough neurons.
 More precisely, by combining Theorem 2.9 of \cite{limitations} with Theorem 2 of \cite{hor91}, we obtain the following approximation theorem for DeepSets.